 4. You Need A Blog.

 The power of blogs are highly underestimated and largely misunderstood.
 Blog’s are one of the best ways to improve your ranking on Google.
-You can boost your organic leads by offering valuable content on your company blog.
-Not only that, but the traffic generated from blogs are of people who are actually interested in your products.
-In other words, quality leads.
+You can boost your organic leads by offering valuable, high-quality content on your company blog.
+Not only that, but the traffic generated from a blog post are of people who are actually interested in your products.
+In other words, qualified leads.

 Blogs also provide you with frequently updated content that you can share across all channels, including social media.